jsatk/jsatk.us/content/dotplan.md

 ### 09-06-2020

 I need to move my sbcl installation from brew to asdf.
 I need to install quicklist as part of my Makefile.

+## 09-07-2020

+Need to take care of this error in Vlime.

+> Note: Depending on how your Common Lisp implementation was built, you
+>       may get the "No xref found" error message instead.
+Don't worry.
+>       You can try other xrefs listed in |vlime-mappings-invoke-xref|,
+>       or skip this operation and proceed to the next section.